 The Shares may be purchased from the Trust on an ongoing basis, but only upon the order of Authorized Participants and only in blocks of 100 Shares, which are referred to as Baskets.
 The Trust creates Shares on an ongoing basis, but only in Baskets.
-Initially, each Share represented one ETC. As of December 31, 2019, each Share represented approximately 0.9225 of one ETC. Shareholders that are not Authorized Participants may not purchase (or, if then permitted, redeem) Shares or Baskets from the Trust.
+Initially, each Share represented 0.1000 of an ETH.
+As of December 31, 2019, each Share represented approximately 0.0950 ETH.
+Shareholders that are not Authorized Participants may not purchase (or, if then permitted, redeem) Shares or Baskets from the Trust.
 At this time, the Trust is not operating a redemption program for Shares and therefore the Shares are not redeemable by the Trust.